Missouri Car Insurance Accident Claim Laws

 Under Missouri Insurance Regulations, specifically 20 CSR 500-2.600 Rate Increases: which states that any rating plan in discriminatory if it adjusts a driver’s rates or premium based on an accident where a claim is made on their policy (liability claim, med pay, Under-Insured Motorist, or Uninsured Motorist), but they were not at fault.

-Most cases it is obvious who is at fault, additionally, the law lays out several instances that deem it automatically not your fault, the specific standards are accident or claims that occur:
+Most cases it is obvious who is at fault, additionally, the legal elements lay out several instances that deem it automatically not your fault, the specific standards are accident or claims that occur:

 If your rates are increased as a result of a claim, the insurance company must sent you notice that your rates are being increased and the exact reason why they are being increased.